isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-07-25-post-National Water Safety Programme Introduces New Open Water Module.md

 description: ""
 image: ""
 ---
-### **National Water Safety Programme Introduces New Open Water Module**

-25 Jul 2011

-SwimSafer Programme Further Enhanced with Re-Certification Courses and Water Safety Workshops for Instructors
+### **SwimSafer Programme Further Enhanced with Re-Certification Courses and Water Safety Workshops for Instructors**

 Singapore, 25 July 2011 - Parents now have the opportunity to ensure their children gain the necessary water safety knowledge and survival skills in open water through a new module, SwimSafer Open Water, launched by the National Water Safety Council (NWSC) and the Singapore Sports Council (SSC) today.